a-ys1/VolvoCarYardAssist/README.md

 # VolvoCarYardAssist
-Android Studio application designed for car yards.
-See README-file for a more detailed descripton.

 School project where a tablet application for Volvo was created.
 The purpose of the application is to reduce the workload for the operators at car yards.
 It can display different cars on a map across the car yard and calculate the shortest possible path that an operator must travel when moving the cars.
 A manager can add tasks to the operators within the application, telling them where a car is supposed to be placed within the car yard.
 Other features on the application is to set a card yard area, register vehicles and search tasks.